Calculator for Required Minimum Distribution

 We shall now determine the life expectancy factor, which is based on age which is 78, and from the above IRS table discuss, the factor applicable is 20.30

 Now, we can use the below formula to calculate the Required Minimum Distribution

 - = $12,343.25

-This calculator as discussed can be used for calculating the required minimum distribution amount per rules and regulations determined by the authorities for the IRA plans.
-This was just a simple example of calculating the amount, there are many different scenarios wherein beneficiaries are involved such as spouse and more such complexities are involved which can be discussed later on.
+This calculator, as discussed, can be used for calculating the required minimum distribution amount per rules and regulations determined by the authorities for the IRA plans.
+This was just a simple example of calculating the amount; there are many different scenarios wherein beneficiaries are involved, such as a spouse, and more such complexities are involved, which can be discussed later on.